-Setting Description Factory Default 1st Time Server IP or Domain address (e.g., 192.168.1.1 or None IP/Name time.stdtime.gov.tw or time.nist.gov).
-2nd Time Server The NPort S8450I-MM-SC will try to locate the 2nd time server IP/Name if the 1st time server fails to connect.
+Setting Description Factory Default 1st Time Server IP or Domain address (e.g., 192.168.1.1 or IP/Name time.stdtime.gov.tw or time.nist.gov). -None 2nd Time Server The NPort S8450I-MM-SC will locate the second time server if None IP/Name the first time server cannot connect.